csheldonhess/fcig/Report_of_the_Code4Lib_Fiscal_Continuity_Interest_Group.md

-Section E concludes the report with our recommendation to the community for a process and timetable to collectively discuss this issue online and in person during January-March 2017, to evaluate the options we have presented, in addition to any other serious proposals that community members may make.
-Following that discussion, we recommend that the community hold a vote in order to select one of those options and identify volunteers to implement it.
+Section E concludes the report with our recommendation to the community for a process and timetable to collectively discuss this issue online and in person during January-March 2017, to evaluate the options we have presented, in addition to any other serious proposals that community members may make. e recommend that, following that discussion, the community hold a vote in order to select one of those options and identify volunteers to implement it.

 ## B. Introduction

 ###### Statement of Problem: Need for Financial Responsibility for Code4Lib Conference

-Code4Lib is has no legal status as organization incorporated or registered with a government entity, but is instead a volunteer-driven collective.
+Code4Lib is has no legal status as an organization incorporated or registered with a government entity, but is instead a volunteer-driven collective.
 Since Code4Lib is not an official organization, it is not possible for Code4Lib to assume legal responsibility for its own expenses incurred to hold the community’s annual meeting, which began in 2006.
 Over the eleven years since the first Code4Lib meeting, what has become "[the annual Code4Lib Conference](https://code4lib.org/conference)" has been hosted by a succession of libraries, each of which has signed contracts to secure venues, hotel accommodations, and services.
 This means that as a consequence of hosting the event, each host institution has also played the role of “fiscal host”, and has assumed liability for those contracts.

 During this time, the annual meeting as an event has grown steadily in size and complexity, into a significant financial undertaking for these fiscal hosts.
 In the most recent years, the conference has regularly attracted over 400 attendees and has had a budget in the low six figures.
 This growth of budgets has a direct effect on the amount of risk that the fiscal host takes on in assuming financial responsibility for contracts: in the event of an unexpected cancellation of the event, it is common for hotel and venue contracts to have significant cancellation penalties.

-Consequently, there are fewer libraries and related institutions who are in a position to take on the financial risk involved in providing a fiscal host for the Code4Lib Conference.
-Such risk should not be minimized as an issue: in the worst case, the financial failure of a meeting could result in broad unwillingness to host future meetings and professional and personal consequences for any community members employed by the host institution.
-There has also been at least one recent case where a local planning committee had plenty of volunteers capable of planning and running the meeting but was unable to find a host institution willing to assume the financial liability.
+One consequence of this increased risk as the conference has grown is that the potential pool of hosts has shrunk, because there are fewer libraries and related institutions who are in a position to take on the financial risk involved in providing a fiscal host for the Code4Lib Conference.
+Additionally, such risk should not be minimized as an issue, in terms of potential consequences for individuals involved in conference planning, or long-term outcomes for the community.
+In the worst case, the financial failure of a meeting could result in broad unwillingness to host future meetings, and professional and personal consequences for any community members employed by the host institution.
+There has also been at least one recent case in which a local planning committee had plenty of volunteers capable of planning and running the meeting but was unable to find a host institution willing to assume the financial liability.

-This unwieldy situation has prompted engaged discussion among community members about how our community’s approach to organizing and funding the annual meeting, as well as the increasing expense associated with the conference as it grows, reflects our purpose and values as a community.
+This situation has prompted engaged discussion among community members about how this  approach to organizing and funding the annual meeting, as well as the increasing expense associated with the conference as it grows, reflects our purpose and values as a community.
+The concerns expressed speak to different aspects of the ideals and goals that are fundamental to Code4Lib.